ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 # Crash log files
 crash.log

-# Exclude all .tfvars files, which are likely to contain sentitive data, such as
+# Exclude all .tfvars files, which are likely to contain sensitive data, such as
-# password, private keys, and other secrets.
+# passwords, private keys, and other secrets.
 These should not be part of version
 # control as they are data points which are potentially sensitive and subject
 # to change depending on the environment.
 *.tfvars